trevorwelch/rh-profit-and-loss/README.md

 `python3 get_profit_and_loss.py --username <username> --password <password>`

+For example:

-For example: `python3 get_profit_and_loss.py --username 'timmyturtlehands' --password 'LovePizzaFhdjeiw!11one'`
+`python3 get_profit_and_loss.py --username 'timmyturtlehands' --password 'LovePizza!11one'`

 You'll see output like:

 ```
-From November 4, 2018 to November 15, 2018, your total PnL is $486.45
+From November 4, 2018 to today, your total PnL is $486.45
 You've made $390.1 buying and selling individual equities, received $16.35 in dividends, and made $80.0 on options trades
 With your starting allocation of $10000, if you had just bought and held QQQ, your PnL would have been $-51.49
 ```

 ## Run it with custom options

-### See your PnL over a specified date range
+### See how your portfolio performed over a specified date range

-If you want to find out how your portfolio performed over only a given date range:
+*Specify `--start_date` and `--end_date` args*

+For example:

-`python3 get_profit_and_loss.py --username <username> --password <password> --start_date <start_date> --end_date <end_date>`
+`python3 get_profit_and_loss.py --username 'timmyturtlehands' --password 'LovePizza!11one' --start_date 'July 1, 2018' --end_date 'August 1, 2018'`

 ### Export CSV files for further exploration

+*Use the `--csv` flag*

 - The script can output a number of CSV files:
 	- `pnl_df.csv` shows your profit-and-loss per ticker, and any dividends you've been paid out (dividends are not summed into `net_pnl`)
 	- `divs_raw.csv` is the full data dump of your dividend history (and future dividends)
-	- `orders.csv` contains all of your individual buys and sells in raw format, whether they executed or not
+	- `orders.csv` contains all of your individual buy and sell orders (including orders that didn't execute)
-	- `options_orders_history_df.csv` contains a simplified record of your options purchases
+	- `options_orders_history_df.csv` contains a simplified record of your options activity

-Use flag `--csv` to enable this.
+For example:

+`python3 get_profit_and_loss.py --username 'timmyturtlehands' --password 'LovePizza!11one' --csv`

 ### Export dataframes as pickles for further exploration:

+*Use the `--pickle` flag*

 Similar exports to the CSV section, but as pickled dataframes which can be loaded directly into pandas for further exploration like so:
 ```